-Google Tag Manager allows you to quickly and easily update tags and code snippets on your website that are intended for traffic analysis and marketing optimization.
+Magento 2 GTM Extension allows you to quickly and easily update tags and code snippets on your e-commerce website that are intended for traffic analysis and marketing optimization.

 Hence this tag managing system can also be said as a code management platform that fires all of your other tags according to the triggers that you will specify in the Google Tag Manager interface.
 It can also handle third-party tags with ease.
-After the container snippet is deployed on your website no technical help is necessary to deploy new tags or editing the existing tags.
+After the container snippet is deployed on your website no technical help is necessary to deploy new tags or edit the existing tags.

 How does the Google Tag Manager work?

 You just need to place a small snippet of code on your website.
 This snippet of code connects your app to the tag manager servers.
 You can now make use of the web-based user interface to install the tracking codes on your website, like – the Google Analytics tags.

 Now, you can configure triggers to fire when an event occurs.
 An event can be something like – a page load, a tap on a screen, or a form submission.
-It’s all done through the Tag Manager’s web interface.
+It’s all done through Tag Manager’s web interface.
 When a user interacts with your content, triggers will be evaluated based on the events that you have specified, and the tags will fire accordingly.